Skip to content

 • advise schools and settings on strategies for curriculum access that promote independent learning

-• liaise and work with other professionals involved with your child including teachers of the deaf, qualified teacher of the visually impaired, speech and language specialists and multi-sensory workers
+• liaise and work with other professionals involved with your child including teachers of the deaf, qualified teacher of the vision impaired, speech and language specialists and multi-sensory workers

 For pre-school children we can: